LankyMoose/async-worker-ts/packages/lib/README.md

   },
 })

+/**
-// Calling a procedure returns a promise that resolves to its return value.
+ * Calling a procedure returns a ProcedurePromise that resolves to its

-const pi = await worker.calculatePi(1_000_000_000) // pi is inferred as type number console.log(pi) // 3.1415926525880504
+ * return value.
+ * While the procedure is running, it can be used to listen to progress reports.
+ */
+await worker
+  .calculatePi(1_000_000_000)
+  .onProgress(console.log) // 0, 0.01, 0.02, ..., 0.99
+  .then(console.log) // 3.14159265258979

 await worker.loadUser().then(console.log) // { id: 1, name: 'John Doe', ... }